-Extra-Curricular Eligibility (K-8)
+Extra-Curricular Eligibility (K-8)a

-Participation in a school sponsored extracurricular, i.e. sports, junior varsity, varsity, drama, robotics, etc. is a privilege that requires a student to balance participation times, games and their academic responsibilities.
+Participation in a school sponsored extracurricular event, such as sports, performing arts, cheerleading, Odyssey of the Mind, etc. is a privilege that requires a student to balance participation times, games and their academic responsibilities.
 Students must maintain a 70 percent or above in all subject areas and an S in all specials.
 Students with a Student Support Plan may have alternative criteria and will be assessed by teachers for consistent academic effort.
-Grades will be checked on Fridays for the next week of extracurricular eligibility.
-It is the responsibility of the student to let the athletic director or advisor know they brought the grade up to eligibility.
-If a student does not meet these requirements, they will be ineligible for the first game that week and/or meeting of the week.
-Ineligible students may not attend games or meetings.
+If a student does not meet these requirements, they may be ineligible for one or more games.